 So now that we understand what a BTU rating is, we can then understand the next number that is often quoted to us – the pellet stoves heating efficiency.

 Efficiency% = (input BTU/output BTU) * 100

 This gives us our efficiency as a percentage.
-This number tells us how much of the heat that is generated in the pellet heater is actually usable in the home.
+This number tells us how much of the heat that is generated in the pellet stove is actually usable in the home.

 The higher the efficiency, the more cost effective your heater will be to run.

-While pellets are reasonably easy to find, it is important that you know which pellet types are best for your heater.
-You can learn more about fuel pellets and the different types available here.
+While pellets are reasonably easy to find, it is important that you know which pellet types are compatible with your heater, and which will burn efficiently.

 There are two basic types of pellet stoves:

 If you have an existing fireplace, then you can most likely use a pellet insert that fits into the existing fireplace and chimney.
 The U.S Department of Energy (DOE) strongly recommends that before you fit a pellet insert, you should have a professional installer carry out an inspection on your fireplace and chimney to check for suitability and safety requirements.

 Choosing where to locate your pellet stove is very important.
 Before deciding on which stove you are going to buy, get a hold of the manual and make sure that you can meet the space requirements.